-Our challenge: Can we increase bookings by anticipating questions that prevent people from starting the booking process?
+Hypothesis: We believe we can we increase bookings by anticipating questions that prevent people from starting the booking process.

-Our CRO partner, Supersonic, conducted extensive audience research to understand the on- and off-page user behavior and identify barriers to booking a vacation home.
+Our Director of CRO, Rafael Damasceno, and his team conducted extensive audience research to understand the on- and off-page user behavior and identify barriers to users booking a vacation home -

-We used email surveys and chats to collect customer feedback and uncover key insights about the user experience.
+We used email surveys and chats to collect customer feedback and uncover key insights.